-I’ve posted a bunting tutorial before, when we celebrated the Queen’s jubilee a couple of years ago, and that was a quick and easy version.
+We made some quick and easy bunting when we celebrated the Queen’s jubilee a couple of years ago.
 This version takes a bit more time, but is more hard wearing and durable so will last longer and is worth the extra effort.

 Here’s what you’ll need:

 You’ll also need a sewing machine, or else needle and thread but it would be A LOT to sew by hand.
 It’s really simple sewing though, so easy even for a sewing machine beginner (like me!).
 An iron will also come in handy.
 The beautiful fabric is from Super Craft Lab in Berlin, by the way, and they have an online shop too!